 - Bet together the yeast with water, flour, egg, shortening sugar, and salt.

 - Slowly stir in the remaining flour to form a soft dough.

 - Place and roll the dough in an oiled bowl.

 - Punch the dough down and refrigerate for at least 8 hours.

 - Remove dough from the fridge several hours before you’re ready to bake.

 - Punch the dough down and knead it on a floured surface.

-- Divide the dough into balls, dup them in melted butter and place in a prepared pan.
+- Divide the dough into balls, dip them in melted butter, and place them in a prepared pan.